-The Regents were required to designate sites for the SAWHM and NMAL by December 2022.
-Congress required that sites for both museums be located in Washington, DC, and stated its intent that they be located on or adjacent the National Mall, to the maximum extent practicable.
+that they be located on or adjacent to the National Mall, to the maximum extent practicable.
 In October 2022, the Smithsonian announced what it described as two optimal locations for the museums.
 One, known as the "South Monument site," is located on the National Mall and bordered by 14th Street SW, Jefferson Drive SW, Raoul Wallenberg Place SW, and Independence Avenue SW.
 The other site, identified by some as the "Tidal Basin site," is located to the south of the South Monument site, and west of the United States Holocaust Memorial Museum.
 It is bordered by Raoul Wallenberg Place SW, Maine Avenue SW, and Independence Avenue SW.
-The Smithsonian stated that legislative action would be necessary before the Regents could make their final designations.5 In congressional testimony in June 2024, Smithsonian Secretary Lonnie G. Bunch stated that the South Monument was intended as the site of the SAWHM, with the Tidal Basin site intended for the NMAL.6
+The Smithsonian stated that legislative action would be necessary before the Regents could make their final designations.5 In congressional testimony in June 2024, Smithsonian Secretary Lonnie G. Bunch stated that the South Monument was intended as the site of SAWHM, with the Tidal Basin site intended for NMAL.6

 Both locations are under the jurisdiction of the National Park Service (NPS).
-The proposed sites are within the Reserve, an area of the National Mall and adjacent grounds subject to the Commemorative Works Act (CWA).7 Congress exempted the SAWHM and NMAL from the requirements of CWA, but prohibited locating the museums in the Reserve.8
+The proposed sites are within the Reserve, an area of the National Mall and adjacent grounds subject to the Commemorative Works Act (CWA).7 Congress exempted SAWHM and NMAL from the requirements of CWA, which does not appear to apply to museums, but prohibited locating the museums in the Reserve.8